Assigned Reading

 the network and need a license.

-- Estimate the parameters of the network
+- Estimate the parameters of

 - Using the LASSO regression, calculate the predicted value